- Our Story

 URC Programs Recognize World TB Day 2014

 TB CARE II is working throughout Bangladesh to raise awareness of TB among vulnerable groups, including children, urban and rural populations, and low-income populations.
 World TB Day 2014 (WTBD) presented a great opportunity to disseminate TB messages that specifically target these groups.
-For example, to successfully reach children and their parents, TB CARE II organized its social and behavior change communication strategy in locations where children congregate in large numbers: the two biggest amusement parks in Dhaka, Shishu Park and Shishu Mela.
+For example, to successfully reach children and their parents, TB CARE II organized its social and behavior change strategy in locations where children congregate in large numbers: the two biggest amusement parks in Dhaka, Shishu Park and Shishu Mela.
 On World TB Day (March 24th), entry tickets to the parks contained a printed awareness message on pediatric TB (see photo, below): “A child has increased risk of TB if a family member is infected with TB.
 If a family member is infected with TB, take your child immediately to the nearest health center.
 TB treatment is available free of cost at the government health facilities and select NGO clinics.”
 Families were also offered a sticker and a leaflet with similar awareness messages and children received small blue and white balloons branded with the TB CARE II Project logo.

 Elsewhere in Dhaka, at three busy hospitals—the National TB Control Hospital in Mohakhali, the Chest Disease Hospital in Shymoli and BIRDEM hospital—three huge (8 ft. x 4 ft.), colorful helium balloons, displayed for seven days leading up to World TB Day, reminded visitors, “TB is Curable.”
 Each of these hospitals sees many people every day who present TB-like symptoms.
 Leaflets distributed at these locations contained such messages as, “If you are coughing for more than three weeks, get tested for TB” and, “TB diagnosis and treatment is free.”